shamasis/homebridge-milight-hub/README.md

   }]
 }
 ```
+Repeat this for as many bulbs as you have.

 > You can provide additional `"hub": "[url of your hub]"` in config in case you have multiple hubs or your hub is not
 > located using default `http://milight-hub.local` DNS lookup.
 >
 > RECOMMENDED: Use IP address of your hub, say `http://192.168.0.200`, in hub settings in case DNS lookup takes time
 > and makes the bulbs slow to respond.

-Repeat this for as many bulbs as you have.

-You can optionally add more advanced configuration such as:

-- `"type"` can be the remote type Milight Hub is to emulate, such as `"fut089"` (default), `"rgb"`, etc
-- `"hub"` the URL of the hub.
-This is set to `"http://milight-hub.local"` as default and should work out of the box.
-- `"white"` can be set to boolean `true` if your bulb does not support colour.

 ## Usage